kaushikthedeveloper/DoubleBackPress/README.md

     .withDoubleBackPressAction(DoubleBackPressAction)
     ```

     Override the `actionCall()` method when creating the Object.
-This method is called when the 2nd back press occurs.
+This method is called when the second back press occurs.

     Below is an example where after the DoubleBackPress, the Activity calls its original `onBackPressed()` method.